I will learn and adhere to all federal, state, and local laws that relate to the client population I serve.

 I will take reasonable steps to protect the confidentiality of information when sharing with other parties electronically or storing in the cloud.

 I will take steps to reasonably ensure I maintain clear professional boundaries when using social media.

 I will take reasonable steps to prevent client or client family members’ access to my personal social networking sites and should not post personal information on professional websites, blogs, or other forms of social media, to avoid boundary confusion and inappropriate dual relationships.

 Although victim assistance providers have a right to freedom of speech, I will be aware of how my personal and social media communications could affect professional relationships and my agency.

 I will encourage my agency to establish clear social media policies to provide employees and volunteers with guidance on how to maintain professional standards, including protection of client confidentiality, maintaining appropriate boundaries and the use of respectful language.

-To the degree that it is allowed by law and agency policy, I will seek to serve the larger public interest by working collaboratively with agencies, organizations, and the public to improve systems that impact victims of crime.
+To the degree it is allowed by law and agency policy, I will seek to serve the larger public interest by working collaboratively with agencies, organizations, and the public to improve systems impacting victims of crime.

-I will advocate to improve the systems that impact victims and survivors of crime.
+I will advocate to improve the systems impacting victims and survivors of crime.